Rabiulrn/medicine-house/README.md

-# Classy Cuisin
+# Medicine House

 ## Short descrition of website

-* Basically, It is a cookng learning site
+* Basically, It is a medicine donation platform
-* static route used
+* People also can Requst for medicine
-* There are default home page,also has recipes ,about us,photo gallery page
+* Also can see the available medicine list
-* If enter wrong url, it shows -page not found
+* For donate or request must have to log in

 ### Languages